-Our Youth Services division is dedicated to providing programs and services that help youth, ages 14 to 21, reach their education and employment goals.
-By working in partnership with employers, school districts and communities, the Youth Services division engages in activities that focus on academic achievement, employability skills and life skills.
-The following links highlight programs and services offered by Youth Services.
+Serving in partnership with employers, school districts and communities, the Youth Services team engages youth in activities that focus on greater academic achievement, real world employability skills and applicable life skills.
+The following links highlight programs and services offered by Youth Services:

 - Programs for Youth